LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Proposed Method

 where, $ \phi : \mathcal{P} \rightarrow \{f\} $ extracts local features $ f \in \mathbb{R}^{d} $, and $ \varphi : \{f\} \rightarrow g $ aggregates the local features into a single global descriptor $ g $.
 Under this setting, optimizing $\theta$ with a training signal applied only to the global descriptor seems limited, \ie{} there are desirable properties of the intermediate representations $ \{f\} $ (local features) that cannot be fully enforced by $ \mathcal{L}_g $.

-\textbf{Hypothesis: } Given two point clouds from the nearby location (\ie{} with considerable overlap of points), enforcing consistency of local features of corresponding points will result in a more repeatable global descriptors after aggregation.
+\textbf{Hypothesis: } Given two point clouds from nearby locations (\ie{} with considerable overlap of points), enforcing consistency of local features of corresponding points will result in a more repeatable global descriptors after aggregation.

-We define `corresponding points' are two points from different point clouds that are nearby when represented with respect to a global coordinate frame. `Consistency of local features' implies that local features of corresponding points should be nearby in the embedding space.
-Towards testing the above hypothesis, we introduce an additional training signal to enforce features $ \{f\} $ of corresponding points to be consistent in the embedding space.
+We define `corresponding points' as two points from different point clouds that are nearby when represented with respect to a global coordinate frame. `Consistency of local features' implies that local features of corresponding points should be nearby in the embedding space.
+Towards testing the above hypothesis, we introduce an additional training signal to enforce the features $ \{f\} $ of corresponding points to be consistent in the embedding space.